Oliver Neuville: International career

 After electing to represent Germany at international level, Neuville made his international debut on 2 September 1998 against Malta, in a friendly, replacing Mario Basler for the last fifteen minutes of the 2–1 away win.
 In his first months training with the national team he needed an interpreter to understand coach Erich Ribbeck's message, while getting his across as well.

 Subsequently, Neuville went on to collect 69 caps with ten goals.
-He was picked for the squad that finished second at the 2002 FIFA World Cup, scoring the game's only goal in the round-of-16 win against Paraguay.
+He was picked for the squad that finished second at the 2002 FIFA World Cup.
+Neuville made his first start of the tournament in the round-of-16 win against Paraguay, and scored his first World Cup goal late on, the only goal of the game.
+In the final against Brazil, Neuville hit the post with a free kick from 30 yards out with the scores at 0-0, before Germany eventually lost the match 2-0.

 After missing selection for UEFA Euro 2004, in the second group stage match of the 2006 World Cup against Poland, Neuville, who had replaced Lukas Podolski, buried a desperate injury-time cross from fellow substitute David Odonkor, beating goalkeeper Artur Boruc on the way to a 1–0 victory.
 He did not score again for the national team until 31 May 2008, when he slid in a Marcell Jansen cross in a Euro 2008 warm-up against Serbia, appearing in the tournament's final stages in the Group B match against Austria as a late substitute, and retiring from international play at the age of 35.

 Personal life

-Along with Bernd Schneider, Neuville was one of the two known smokers in the German national team.
+Along with Bernd Schneider, Neuville was one of the two known smokers in the Germany national team.
 His name (properly pronounced in French – not German – fashion) stemmed from his Belgian grandfather.

 In 1997, Neuville fathered son Lars-Oliver.